sweirich/hs-inferno/README.md

   - Replace `VarMap` with a more efficient data structure.
 Unfortunately, the Haskell implementation for Hashtables is not generic over the IO / ST monad so it looks like I should just commit to one or the other.
 That will have the benefit of simplifying *many* of the types.
+DONE!

   - Break out parts such as `TRef`, `MonadEqRef`, `TUnionFind`, and `MonadFresh` into a separate project.